habbes/experiments/Utf8JsonWriterForOData/experiment-proposals.md

 ### Notes on buffering

 `Utf8JsonWriter` writes all data to a buffer and only writes to the stream when flushed. `Utf8JsonWriter` either takes a `Stream` as input, or an `IBufferWriter<byte>`. `IBufferWriter<T>` exposes methods to retrive the memory to write to as a `Span<T>` or `Memory<T>`.
 Then you write directly to those memory blocks and notify the `IBufferWriter<T>` that you've written data by calling `Advance()`.
 When you pass a `Stream` to the `Utf8JsonWriter` it will create an [`ArrayBufferWriter<byte>`](https://docs.microsoft.com/en-us/dotnet/api/system.buffers.arraybufferwriter-1?view=net-6.0) wrapper around the stream. `ArrayBufferWriter<T>` is built-in implementation of `IBufferWriter<T>` that allocates an array and uses it as the backing for the `IBufferWriter.GetMemory/GetSpan` methods.
-The array will be resized if more memory is requested than available. `JsonSerializer` uses a more efficient implementation of `IBufferWriter<T>` calls [`PooledArrayBufferWriter<byte>`](https://source.dot.net/#Microsoft.AspNetCore.Mvc.ViewFeatures/PooledArrayBufferWriter.cs,75056dbb19cacf28).
+The array will be resized if more memory is requested than available. `JsonSerializer` uses a more efficient implementation of `IBufferWriter<T>` calls [`PooledByteBufferWriter`](https://source.dot.net/#System.Text.Json/PooledByteBufferWriter.cs,d0112696348c0f6d,references).
 This implementation does not allocate arrays directly, it rents them from the share `ArrayPool`, therefore cutting down on memory allocations by re-cycling arrays from the pool.
 This class is however internal and not exposed publicly.
 You can find more information about the decision to keep it internal on [this thread](https://github.com/dotnet/runtime/issues/33598).
-If the proposed implementations of `Utf8ODataJsonWriter` seem promising, we could consider also create a clone implementation of `PooledArrayBufferWriter<T>` and using it instead of the default.
+If the proposed implementations of `Utf8ODataJsonWriter` seem promising, we could consider also create a clone implementation of `PooledByteBufferWriter` and using it instead of the default.

 ### Pseudocode